btcpayserver/btcpayserver-doc/FAQ/FAQ-General.md

 ## How much does it cost to run BTCPay Server?

-BTCPay is free software.
-You can run it as a self-hosted solution on your own local server, or use a hosting provider, which is what a majority of users do.
-Additionally, you can use a third-party BTCPay host and attach your store to it.
+BTCPay is completely free software.
+The software itself costs nothing.
+It can be downloaded and used by anyone, free of charge.
+You can run it **internally** as a self-hosted solution, on a home server, on a low-cost single-board computer like [RaspberryPi](RaspberryPiDeployment.md) or different kind of [in-home hardware](HardwareDeployment.md)

-If you choose to host it externally, the price depends obviously on the hosting provider.
-Be sure to choose a VPS which meets the minimal requirements in RAM and storage.
+Hosting BTCPay **externally**, usually means using a Virtual Private Server, enterprise-grade infrastructure, or a [third-party BTCPay hosting](ThirdPartyHosting.md).

-The low-priced VPS servers tested by the community start at around [9$/month](https://medium.com/@BtcpayServer/hosting-btcpayserver-on-lunanode-bf9ef5fff75b).
+The price of hosting BTCPay Server obviously depends on the hosting provider.

-The Microsoft Azure servers are slightly [easier to deploy](https://github.com/btcpayserver/btcpayserver-doc/blob/master/AzureDeployment.md), but that comfort comes with a higher price-tag of roughly 65$/month.
-However, the price for the Azure servers can be reduced to approximately 25$/month after the initial sync with [penny-pinching](https://github.com/btcpayserver/btcpayserver-doc/blob/master/AzurePennyPinching.md).
+The low-priced VPS servers tested by the community start at around [9$/month](LunaNodeWebDepolyment.md), but you're free to explore other hosting providers that suit your budget, as long as they meet the [minimum requirements](FAQ-General.md#what-are-the-minimal-requirements-to-run-btcpay).

 ### Why do I need a VPS?
 Can't I just run BTCPay on my home computer?